 Student mentorship

-École Polytechnique (X), Harvard University, McGill University, Yale University and University of Guelph students were mentored during their tenure in the Blanchette (McGill and X), Gerstein (Harvard and Yale) and Kremer (Guelph) laboratories, respectively.
+Students from École Polytechnique (X), Harvard, McGill, MIT, Princeton, Yale, and the University of Guelph were mentored in the Blanchette (McGill and X), Gerstein (Harvard and Yale), Kremer (Guelph) laboratories, and at SEMC-NYSBC (CSIC, MIT, and Princeton).

 Rekkab Gill